apache/mxnet/docs/tutorials/gluon/multi_gpu.md

     metric.reset()
 ```

-If you run this example and run `nvidia-smi` tool from nVidia, you will notice that both GPUs are used to perform calculations.
+If you run this example and run `nvidia-smi` tool from NVIDIA, you will notice that both GPUs are used to perform calculations.

 ## Advanced topic

 As we mentioned above, the gradients for each data split are calculated independently and then later summed together.
 We haven't mentioned yet where exactly this aggregation happens.

 Apache MXNet uses [KVStore](https://mxnet.incubator.apache.org/versions/master/api/scala/kvstore.html) - a virtual place for data sharing between different devices, including machines and GPUs.
 The KVStore is responsible for storing and, by default, aggregating the gradients of the model.
-The physical location of the KVStore is defined when we create a [trainer](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/gluon.html#mxnet.gluon.Trainer) and by default is set to `device`, which mean it will aggregate gradients and update weights on GPUs.
+The physical location of the KVStore is defined when we create a [Trainer](https://mxnet.incubator.apache.org/versions/master/api/python/gluon/gluon.html#mxnet.gluon.Trainer) and by default is set to `device`, which mean it will aggregate gradients and update weights on GPUs.
 The actual data is distributed in round-robin fashion among available GPUs per block.
 This statement means two things, which are important to know from practical perspective.

-The first thing is there is an additional memory allocation happens on GPUs that is not directly related to your data and your model to store auxiliary information for GPUs sync-up.
+The first thing is there is an additional memory allocation that happens on GPUs that is not directly related to your data and your model to store auxiliary information for GPUs sync-up.
 Depending on the complexity of your model, the amount of required memory can be significant, and you may even experience CUDA out of memory exceptions.
 If that is the case, and you cannot decrease batch size anymore, you may want to consider switching `KVStore` storage to RAM by setting `kvstore` argument to `local` during instantiation of the `Trainer`.
-That most probably will decrease the wall-clock performance time of your model, because the gradients and parameters would need to be copied to RAM and back.
+Often this decreases the wall-clock performance time of your model, because the gradients and parameters would need to be copied to RAM and back.

-The second thing is that since that auxiliary information distributed among GPUs in round-robin fashion on per block level, `KVStore` may use more memory on some GPUs and less on others.
+The second thing is that since  the auxiliary information is distributed among GPUs in round-robin fashion on per block level, `KVStore` may use more memory on some GPUs and less on others.
 For example, if your model has a very big embedding layer, you may see that your first GPU uses 90% of your memory while others use only 50%.
 That affects how much data you actually can load in a single batch, because the data between devices is split evenly.
-If that is the case, again, and you have to keep or increase your batch size, you, again, may want to switch to the `local` mode.
+If that is the case and you have to keep or increase your batch size, you may want to switch to the `local` mode.

 ## Conclusion

 With Apache MXNet training using multiple GPUs doesn't need a lot of extra code.
-To do the multiple GPUs training one needs to initialize a model on all GPUs, split the batches of data into separate splits where each is stored on a different GPU and run the model separately on every split.
+To do the multiple GPUs training you need to initialize a model on all GPUs, split the batches of data into separate splits where each is stored on a different GPU and run the model separately on every split.
 The synchronization of gradients and parameters between GPUs is done automatically by Apache MXNet.

 ## Recommended Next Steps

 * Check out our two video tutorial on improving your code performance.
-In the [first video](https://www.youtube.com/watch?v=n8tN6pRZBdE) we explain how to visualize the performance, and in the [second video](https://www.youtube.com/watch?v=Cqo7FPftNyo) we show how to optimize it
+In the [first video](https://www.youtube.com/watch?v=n8tN6pRZBdE) we explain how to visualize the performance, and in the [second video](https://www.youtube.com/watch?v=Cqo7FPftNyo) we show how to optimize it.

 <!-- INSERT SOURCE DOWNLOAD BUTTONS -->